Small Business and Big Social Media

 - Conduct Periodic Audits – Every month or quarter, spend time checking out your online accounts.
 Do they have the right contact information listed?
 Are there any warnings, logs or notices that need to be addressed?

-- Pretend You are a Prospect – Go to Google, Bing and Yahoo, and try to find yourself.
+- Pretend You are a Prospect – Try to find yourself on Google and Yahoo.
 What do prospective customers see?
 Are your ratings and reviews positive?
 Are all listings accurate with the correct contact information to reach your business?
 Are you missing anything?
 Also, when you search, consider these search strategies:

 - Search for your company name directly.
 If you use DBA’s or abbreviations, try those too.

 - Search for the products or services you sell.
 Without using your company’s name, can you find your company if you search for the products and/or services you offer?